Drug Distributors Shipped 20.8 Million Painkillers To West Virginia Town Of 3,000

 The committee notes that a doctor in another state, with offices two hours away, was responsible for prescribing 39 percent of all oxycodone pills at a pharmacy in tiny Oceana, W.Va.
 That pharmacy was provided 4.3 million of the painkillers by Miami-Luken from 2008 to 2015.

-Richard Blake, outside counsel for Miami-Luken, said that because of ongoing litigation between the company and the Drug Enforcement Agency, it would not be appropriate to go into great detail on the matter.
+Richard Blake, outside counsel for Miami-Luken, said that because of ongoing litigation between the company and the Drug Enforcement Administration, it would not be appropriate to go into great detail on the matter.

 "The info the committee has, they got from us, and we're fully cooperating with them," Blake told NPR.
 "The information goes back to 2008, 2009, 2010 — we're not hiding anything.
 They're high numbers, but it's much more complex.
 The company's got good management now.
 The committee's been good; they're just trying to get to the bottom of this."